Konjo Photo & Film

 Your home address (This is where your USB will be sent)

-- Whether you’re having flying saucers on your sweet cart or not.
+Whether you’re having flying saucers on your sweet cart or not.

-- Names of key family members (I use this for group photos)
+Names of key family members (I use this for group photos)

-- Whether your dog will be attending and details of his / her outfit
+Whether your dog will be attending and details of his / her outfit

 WHAT I DO WITH THIS INFORMATION

 Assuming I’m having a good year and don’t have to resort to selling it on the dark web (JOKING!) then it sits quietly in my email inbox.
-If you go ahead and book me to photograph your awesome wedding or elopement, this data is also added to some slick studio management software called Studio Ninja.
-An Aussie dude called Chris runs Studio Ninja, and he has personally assured me that it will be GDPR compliant by May 25th 2018 (The date when GDPR comes in to force).
+If you go ahead and book me to photograph your awesome wedding or elopement, this data is also added to some slick studio management software called 17 Hats.
+An American dude called Donovan runs 17hats, and he has personally assured me that it will be GDPR compliant by May 25th 2018 (The date when GDPR comes in to force).

-Studio Ninja also has an app, so your information is accessible from my iPhone.
+17hats also has an app, so your information is accessible from my Phone.
 I do have touch ID enabled, and have increased this level of security further by linking it up with one of my toes instead of a finger.
 This way, if I am mugged and beaten unconscious, your data should still be safe.
 The app also requires a password.

-If you complete my contact form in a bid to try and sell me something, rest assured it goes straight in the bin.
+Please Note: If you complete my contact form in a bid to try and sell me something, rest assured it goes straight in the bin.